• Skip to primary navigation

 • Knows first name, sex, and age

-Regardless of whether your child has mild or severe cerebral palsy, it’s important to work with your child’s pediatrician to develop a solid plan to help manage the disorder.
+Regardless of whether your child has mild or severe cerebral palsy, it’s essential to work with your child’s pediatrician to develop a solid plan to help treat and manage it.

-It’s not uncommon for a toddler with cerebral palsy to have a team of healthcare providers to help your toddler with nutrition, physical therapy, medication, occupational therapy, and education.
+A toddler with cerebral palsy can benefit from a team of healthcare providers.
+A team of specialists can help them with nutrition, physical therapy, medication, occupational therapy, and education.

 At home, you should keep communication open with your child’s healthcare team, who will provide daily exercises that work on the toddler’s cognitive and physical development.